 As I was yammering away about all this (and H was likely scheming to spike my food with Vitamin D supplements), we stopped dead together on the sidewalk, seized by a vision.

 There, in the center of the path and framed with piles of dirty slush and crushed ice fragments, was a discarded bag of dog shit.
 The bag was vomit-green and made with that biodegradable almost-plastic.
 The bag was split by a tear that ran the length of the bag from knotted top to the cement.
 A turd protruded through the crack, touching a finger of ice that crept out from the snow at the edge of the sidewalk.
 Icy wind howled up North Street as we stood together, hands in pockets, heads down, eyes fixed on the scene.
 The torn edges of the bag ruffled.
 H turned to me.

 “Drab,” she said.

 “About as drab as it gets,” I agreed.

 It was a perfect composition of individually drab elements which, together, sung with a drabness far greater than the sum of its parts.
 And we had a revelation.

 A Quick Word on Finding Your City’s Strengths

-So when we moved here 18 months ago, I dutifully packed my growler and hit the road.
-Except that local liquor laws prevent breweries and bars from filling a brought-from-home container.
+So when we moved here 18 months ago, I dutifully packed my growler and hit the road — only to find that local liquor laws prevent breweries and bars from filling a brought-from-home container.
 And Boston’s water holes are often surrounded by freeways, or choked with pollution, or favorite hangouts for bugs.